 Is the Entrepreneurs’ Relief available for EMI shares?

 Yes, but only if:

-- you’ve been with the company for a year
+- you’ve been with the company for two years

 - plus you have at least 5% of shares